knowit/kompetansekartlegging-app/postman/POSTMAN.md

 At the bottom you will see the app client list where the `Client ID` will be listed.

-For the sandbox name, that is the one created when setting up the project locally.
+For the `env-sandbox-name`, that is the one created when setting up the project locally, - the environment name.
 This should have been stored as an env variable in `cdk/cdk.context.json`

 The `env-gateway-id` can be found under API Gateway in the AWS Management Console.
 It is the `id` of the ExpressLambda API.